-During this study (Winter 2018) small groups of medical students came to UMMA three times: with a total of 3 groups x 3 visits.
+During the research study (Winter 2018) 12 small groups of medical students came to UMMA three times: with a total of 3 groups x 3 visits.
 The study also had two "control" groups for each group of visitors, one who was offered the art experiences in the hospital setting with digital or print reproductions and one offered a standard didactic lecture.

 The looking and discussion process for this particular experience (for this portfolio of photographs) asks students to form initial impressions and then reconsider the meaning of the works after additional discussion or information.
 This “Think and Think Again” pedagogy models the thought process of forming and reconsidering hypotheses or diagnoses, as new information is added or presented through discovery.

 The activity further explore what types of understanding and knowledge are generated from first person and objective description perspectives, and what each might contribute to the practice of clinical medicine.
 This activity derives from the practices and pedagogy of narrative medicine and role of physician’s competence and comfort with attuned communication in patient care (empathy).